(As an Amazon Associate DirtBikeIdeas.com earns from qualifying purchases)

 A whip is when a rider goes off the ground and turns his bike (whip his bike) in the air by learning and shifting technique, and then landing the jump when it’s over.

 This fun technique looks a lot simple but it is not yet as simple as it is always presented.
-Some beginner tries this technique after just watching advanced rider on YouTube and social media and then at the end they have a big loss as a result.
+Some beginner tries this technique after just watching advanced rider on YouTube and social media and then in the end they have a big loss as a result.

 There are many dirt bike riders who have the ability to whip their dirt bike on the same track multiple times, but that all takes a lot of practice and real confidence.